mmontossi/makers/README.md

 I did this gem to:

 - Enforce better practices removing unnecessary options.
-- Avoid the need to use another method to create lists.
+- Avoid the need to use another method to build/create lists.
 - Quicker syntax to handle associations.

 ## Install